iqb-berlin/testcenter/docs/pages/installation-local.md

 ```

 ## File-Service
 Can not be run locally.
-It is not needed because fastLoadUrl goes to the regular backend.
+It is not needed because files can be served by the regular backend as well.